Bio312/Lecture4/README.md

 Note: if your TA has provided you with a temporary instance to use, this information will be different.

+# Part II.
+Look Around Your Instance.

+Type commands that are indented and in fixed width font into your terminal once connected﻿﻿﻿﻿﻿, like this:

+    echo Hello World

 # Part II: Gene Analysis in the Shell

 ## Exploring LOC5513668, as in Lab 1